Firstcard

 If you type "guaranteed approval unsecured credit cards for bad credit" into Google, you will see dozens of ads promising yes-answers with no deposit.
 Most of those ads lead to fee-harvester cards or lead generators that sell your data.
 The blunt truth is that no major U.S. issuer gives a true guaranteed-approval unsecured card.

 That does not mean you are stuck.
 There are real, legitimate cards designed for bad credit with very high approval odds, plus a handful of near-guaranteed credit-building products that work almost as well.
 Knowing the difference is the difference between building your score and getting scammed.
+If you specifically want a higher starting limit, see our breakdown of guaranteed approval cards with $1,000 limits for what's actually attainable in the bad-credit range.

 Why True "Guaranteed Approval" Cards Do Not Exist